aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/series/_index.md

 ```

-what the bubble size represents on a bubble chart.
+Gets what the bubble size represents on a bubble chart.
 BubbleSizeRepresents.SizeIsArea means the value [getBubbleSizes()](../../com.aspose.cells/series\#getBubbleSizes--) is the area of the bubble.
 BubbleSizeRepresents.SizeIsWidth means the value [getBubbleSizes()](../../com.aspose.cells/series\#getBubbleSizes--) is the width of the bubble.

 **Returns:**
 int